ShamylZakariya/Squizit/Squizit/Notes.md

 		The problem is that my drawing lines are made of numerous strokes.
 I had trouble with joining strokes before, and I'm guessing it's the source of my trouble here.

+#FIXME

+	GalleryDetailViewController::updateItemSize
+		The viewController's topLayoutGuide.length is zero, so I'm manually setting a fudge factor of 44 to accommodate the navbar height so UICollectionViewFlowLayout doesn't complain about inadequate room to layout cells.

 #PROBLEMS

 	Can't Make SaveToGalleryViewController's view transparent: